Zearin/cucumber/content/cucumber/hooks.md

 end
 ```

-Think twice before you use this feature, as whatever happens in hooks is invisible to people who only read the features.
-You should consider using [background](/gherkin/background/) as a more explicit alternative if the setup should be readable by non-technical people.
+**Think twice before you use this feature!**
+Whatever happens in Hooks is invisible to people who only read the Features.
+You should consider using [Background](/gherkin/background/) as a more explicit
+alternative, expecially if the setup should be readable by non-technical people.

 ## Global hooks

-If you want something to happen once before any scenario is run - just put that code at the top-level in your `env.rb` file (or any other file in your `features/support` directory.
+If you want something to happen once before any Scenario is run, just put that
+code at the top-level in your `env.rb` file (or any other file under
+`features/support` directory).

 Use `Kernel#at_exit` for global teardown.

 Example:

 ```ruby
 my_heavy_object = HeavyObject.new